 If this sounds like you, booking a place to stay at Under Canvas in Moab is highly recommended.

 Rated as one of the ‘Top 15 Resort Hotels in the West’ by the reputable Travel + Leisure and the ‘Top 20 Resorts in the US – Pacific Northwest and West’ by Conde Nast Traveler, this resort has a foolproof reputation.

-Located less than 10 miles away from the nearby Arches National Park, this resort offers glamping accommodation that can make you feel like you are living under the stars while still enjoying the finer side of life.
+Located less than 10 miles from the nearby Arches National Park, this resort offers glamping accommodations that make you feel like you are living under the stars while enjoying life’s finer side.

 We love the suite that sleeps up to 4 people, contains a living room area, and offers expansive views over the nearby landscape!

 See Related: How to Pack For a Camping Trip

 #15 Best for Authentic Western Destination: Zion Mountain Ranch, Mt.
 Carmel

 Do you want to be in an authentic Western setting filled with roaming bison, fresh food, and rustic accommodation?
 If that sounds like the perfect weekend getaway for you, then Zion Mountain Ranch is the place to book for your upcoming holiday!

 Featuring aquaponic greenhouses, outdoor organic gardens, numerous dining experiences, onsite restaurants, and tasty ingredients, the farm-to-table cuisine is perfect for foodies who want to taste the freshness of the surrounding landscape.